Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Open your project and delete all the src, resource and include files.
 At this point your project is empty but configured for wxWidgets.
 Go to src, right click, add an existing file.
-Add ModalWX.cpp and build the project.
+Add ModalWX.cpp and build and run the project.
-You may get several warnings but no errors.
-Run the project.
-This should run ModalWX.

 ## Running ModalWX (UI controls):
-When you run the app, it will ask you for the full path of ModalWX.cpp.
+When you first run the app, it will ask you for the full path of ModalWX.cpp.
 This path will depend on your platform.
 Examples:
 OSX -- /Users/$username$/Modal/ModalWX.cpp